YICE: Youth Initiative for Community Empowerment

 A naturally fenced tree seedling next to the YICE demonstration garden at the police station in Nakivale refugee settlement, Uganda.

-What does YICE currently need to scale and achieve the next goals?
+What does YICE currently need to scale

 Build a Regenerative Learning Center